TCP/IP

 any correct recipient will also accept the package.
 That

-correct destination is my local router
+correct destination is my local router.

 In the OSI world this is a separate layer, in the DoD world this is one

-part of the DoD link layer
+part of the DoD link layerlink layer.

 our data on the go